-Argentina travel guide 2020: explore the 8th largest country in the world
+Argentina travel guide: explore the 8th largest country in the world

-Get ready to explore into a whole new level through Argentina this travel guide!
+Get ready to explore a whole new level through Argentina with this travel guide!

 Argentina was a dream for me.
 I didn’t want to go there to see the sights.
 I came there to see culture at its finest and of course, to have a tangible and legitimate experience with Argentine food.
 Food in Argentina is one of the best in the world!
 It was so easy for me to feel at home because of the people.